What Services are Available on the Coral Coast?

 - Ba Naidu Supermarket, Queens Road, Sigatoka

-- Mau Bay Supermarket, Queens Road, Maui Bay
+- Maui Bay Supermarket, Queens Road, Maui Bay

 Markets on the Coral Coast

-The Sigatoka Market is where you can purchase fresh fruit and vegetables direct from local growers.
+The Sigatoka Market is where you can purchase fresh fruit and vegetables directly from local growers.
 The market is located on Market Road opposite the bus station.
-It is open from 7am to 5pm every day except Sundays.
+It is open from 7 am to 5 pm, Monday to Saturday.

 Learn more about food shopping in Fiji in Where to Buy Food in Fiji.